RoboSense-LiDAR/rslidar_sdk/doc/howto/how_to_record_and_offline_decode_rosbag.md

 ### Offline Decode

-We suppose you have record a rosbag which contains msop packets with the topic *rslidar_packets* and difop packets with the topic *rslidar_packets_difop*.
+We suppose you have recorded a rosbag which contains msop packets with the topic *rslidar_packets* and difop packets with the topic *rslidar_packets_difop*.